gabrielemariotti/cardslib/doc/GUIDE.md

 ## Feature

-Card Library provides 3 custom tags:
+Card Library provides 4 custom tags:

 *  `CardView` to display a UI Card.
 *  `CardListView` to display a List Card.
 *  `CardGridView` to display a Grid Card.
+*  `StaggeredGridView` to display a Staggered Grid Card.

 **It requires API 14+**